web-ext-experiments/about/source/index.rst

 Welcome to WebExtension Experiments
 ===================================

 This documentation covers WebExtension Experiments, a way to write new APIs for the WebExtension modules in Firefox.
+Whilst this documentation covers WebExtension Experiments, a lot of this documentation might be relevant for writing WebExtension APIs in mozilla-central.

 Contents: